Aaronmedhavi/Aaronmedhavi/README.md

 # Welcome to My GitHub Profile! 👋

 ## About Me
 Hi there!
-I'm Aaron Medhavi Kusnandar, a game developer passionate about developing games, learning about them, and making a positive impact with it.
+I'm Aaron Medhavi Kusnandar, an undergraduate student at Bina Nusantara University pursuing a degree in Game Application & Technology.
+As an aspiring game developer, I'm passionate about creating immersive, engaging, and fun gaming experiences.

 ## 🔭 What I'm Currently Working On
 <div align="center">